uber-go/guide/style.md

-Note that there's a method of implementing this pattern with closures but we believe that the pattern above provides more flexibility for authors and is easier to debug for users.
+Note that there's a method of implementing this pattern with closures but we believe that the pattern above provides more flexibility for authors and is easier to debug and test for users.
+In particular, it allows options to be compared against each other in tests and mocks, versus closures where this is impossible.
+Further, it lets options implement other interfaces, including `fmt.Stringer` which allows for user-readable string representations of the options.

 See also,